symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 **Alias**: LockFundsTransaction

-Announce a hash lock transaction before sending an :ref:`aggregate bonded transaction<aggregate-transaction>` to prevent network spamming.
+Lock funds with a hash lock transaction before sending an :ref:`aggregate bonded transaction<aggregate-transaction>`.
+This transaction prevents spamming the partial cache with transactions that never will complete.

+After enough funds are locked, the aggregate transaction can be announced and added into the partial transactions cache.

+.. note:: It's not necessary to sign the aggregate and its hash lock transaction with the same account.
+For example, if Bob wants to announce an aggregate and does not have enough funds to announce a hash lock transaction, he can ask Alice to send the hash lock funds transaction sharing the signed aggregate transaction hash.

-Once the related aggregate bonded transaction is confirmed, the locked funds become available in the account that signed the initial hash lock transaction.
+Upon completion of the aggregate, the locked funds become available in the account that signed the initial hash lock transaction.

-If the aggregate bonded transaction duration is reached without being signed by all cosignatories, the locked amount is collected by the block harvester at the height where the lock expires.
+If the aggregate bonded transaction duration is reached without being signed by all cosignatories, the locked amount becomes a reward collected by the block harvester at the height where the lock expires.

 **Version**: 0x01